Scriptnotes

 Scriptnotes is a weekly podcast that began airing on August 30, 2011.
 It is billed as "a podcast about screenwriting, and things that are interesting to screenwriters."
 The podcast is hosted by screenwriters John August and Craig Mazin, with new episodes released every Tuesday.

-The podcast has featured appearances from many notable people in the world of film and TV, including Rian Johnson, David Benioff and D.B.
+The podcast has featured appearances from many notable people in the world of film and TV, including Christopher Nolan, Greta Gerwig, Rian Johnson, David Benioff and D.B.
 Weiss (the showrunners of Game of Thrones), Aline Brosh McKenna, Dana Fox, Rachel Bloom, Jennifer Lee, Riki Lindhome, Natasha Leggero, Alec Berg, Kelly Marcel, Rawson Marshall Thurber, Richard Kelly, Chris Nee, Malcolm Spellman, David Wain, and Jason Bateman.

 Scriptnotes episodes are available for free up to 20 weeks after their initial airing.
 Back episode archives and bonus episodes are available to premium subscribers at scriptnotes.net.
 Transcripts of all back episodes are available for free, and are usually posted within one week of the episode's initial airing.